etrepum/mb-2014-spring-intro/02-html/README.md

 it's called a *tag*, an example of a tag is `<p>` which is a paragraph tag for annotating a paragraph of text, or `<a>` which is an anchor tag that links from one page to another.
 We'll learn some of the most common tags today.

+> When demonstrating I called them tags and talked a little bit about
+> the angle brackets.

 HTML Entities
 =============